Createdd/Writing/2021/articles/dataBoilerplate.md

 # 2. Dependency Management

-As we will develop a Machine Learning solution, a Jupyter Notebook will be very useful.
+I develop for quite a while in Python and still improve the dependency managment setup.
+This is how I currently do it.

-As pip doesn't provice its own proper dependency management, as
+Pip doesn't provide its own proper dependency management, as
 - requirements file with pip freeze provide no structure
 - installed versions are not pinnend, which leads to different installs every single time
 - there is no dependency resolution